 Countdown to retirementFinances

 Are you ready to retire?
 The answer to that question depends on when you plan to start your retirement.
-With this guide, you’ll discover exactly what steps experts say you should take now to secure your financial future, whether your retirement is just around the corner or still a ways off.
+With these suggestions, you’ll discover what steps experts say you should take now to help secure your financial future, whether your retirement is just around the corner or still a ways off.

 If you aren’t already maxing out your retirement vehicles, try to do so now.
 You won’t get the same benefit you did in your 20s, but 10 years is still a long enough time for money to grow.
 “This will increase the compounding effect and make a big difference over that time,” says JJ Feldman, portfolio manager of Miracle Mile Advisors in Los Angeles.